This birth story is from Deb, a former certified Bradley® teacher and doula.

 If we had the all-clear of digits check around 3ish, then it was a good two hours later, maybe more, when I was still just putzing around.
 My midwife came in and gave me the “we’ve stalled here for a while, and that’s very unusual for a para 6.”
 I knew it and was worried that it was me that was my mental state that was causing the plateau.
 I had a little breakdown with her and she gently offered an epidural again, citing maybe the arm thing we did earlier was holding things up….but she used the phrase “cruising towards a section” here and that got me all in a tizzy.

-getting a pep talk from her husband
+getting a pep talk from my husband

 I asked to go to the bathroom and Todd was in there with me and I had my all-out breakdown.
 Was I not ready for 6 children?
 Was I holding this up because I hadn’t mentally prepared myself for another baby?
 Again, Todd is so wonderful at giving me perspective, and reassured me that we were doing just fine, that we had only started several hours earlier, and that I was making progress.
 I didn’t have to take an epidural if I didn’t want one (I really didn’t want to, and mostly because I didn’t want to have to deal with the after effects.
 But I was pretty close to caving by this time)